Gadkari reviews progress of Delhi-Mumbai Expressway | Science-Environment

 The new expressway is expected to halve the commute time between Delhi and Mumbai from nearly 24 hours to 12 hours and shorten the distance by 130 km.

 The expressway is the first in Asia and only the second in the world to feature animal overpasses to facilitate unrestricted movement of wildlife.
-The DME will have three animals and five overpasses with a combined length of seven km dedicated for unencumbered wildlife movement.
+The DME will have three animal and five overpasses with a combined length of 7 km dedicated for unencumbered wildlife movement.

-The expressway will also include two iconic 8 lane tunnels, one tunneling through Mukundra sanctuary without disturbing the endangered fauna in the region for 4 km and the second 4-km eight-lane tunnel will pass through the Matheran eco-sensitive zone.
+The expressway will also include two iconic eight-lane tunnels, one tunnelling through Mukundra sanctuary without disturbing the endangered fauna in the region for 4 km and the second 4-km eight-lane-tunnel will pass through the Matheran eco-sensitive zone.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)